gembarrett/coconduct-builder/README.md

 *Priority #1: offline CoConduct builder tool*
 - [x] Request suggestions and feedback from various areas of the community (organisers and attendees) about their requirements for this project
-- [ ] Write offline CoConduct tool requirements/tech specs/user stories based on research
+- [x] Write user stories and other specs based on research
 - [ ] Plan user route through building an offline CoConduct
 - [ ] Create name, logo, colour scheme and general style of site
 - [ ] Create wireframes for tool layout